bisforboman/exjobb/Work plan.md

 ## Approach

 The first step will be to conduct some theoretical studies to help properly define the WSNs I will be working with.
 This is to make sure nothing crucial will be missed when the implementation begins.
+Secondly, I will start sketching on how decisions should be formulated.
+As a starting point I will look at research regarding energy management in WSNs, where similar decisions are used. _insert ref?_

 With this in mind, I will define the features of the algorithms I will be developing.
 Some features will then be regarded as core features and some features will be put on hold for later.
 This is due to me using a agile workflow, to help me quickly achieve a working example.
 Furthermore, additional features will be added when I have an working alpha version.

 ## Timetable